School Info, Enrollment & Policies

 Failed elective courses can be retaken or replaced with an alternative elective of equivalent academic credit.

-If you have any questions please contact our Continuing Education Registrar at firstname.lastname@example.org
+If you have any questions please contact the Berklee Online Registrar’s Office at firstname.lastname@example.org

 Repeat Course Policy